waveform80/tvrip/docs/cmd_config.rst

 Description
 ===========

-The 'config' command displays the current configuration of the application.
+The ``config`` command displays the current configuration of the application.
 The :doc:`cmd_set` command can be used to adjust the configuration.
 See :doc:`variables` for a full list of configuration variables.